thomasverleye/iaap/4-types-of-disabilities.md

 - May use low tech AAC such as communication boards or gestures to supplement speech
 - May use high tech AAC such computer-generated voices to replace speech
 - Be patient and give people time to communicate thoughts; Ask for clarification, if necessary

+## Seizure disorders

+### description
+Seizures are abnormal or erratic electrical impulses in the brain that interfere with a person's ability to process information or, in some cases, control voluntary muscle movement.

+They can be triggered through various impulses, in digital accesibility we'll focus on flashing lights.
+Putting flashing or strobe-type effects in videos, graphics, or animations can put some viewers at risk for seizures.
+Seizures caused by flashing lights are sometimes known as **photo-epileptic seizures**.

+It's important to note that not all seizure disorders are happening because of flashing lights.

+### Challenges & Solutions for people with seizure disorders

+#### `[ICT & GENERAL]` Sensitivity to flashing lights, blinking, and flickering stimuli
+- Avoid creating animations, videos, and other graphics, that have flashing or strobe-like effects whenever possible.
+- If flashing content must be used, flashing should not occur more than 3 times per second.
+- Tools that may be helpful are flicker-free monitors, monitor glare guards, and non-glare glasses.

+## Psychological/Psychiatric Disabilities

+### Description
+Psychological, or psychiatric disabilities, encompass a vast range of emotional and mental conditions.
+These conditions are first diagnosed as **"mental illness"**.
+When the mental illness disorder **impacts daily major life** activities, it then becomes a **disability**.

+Causes vary, they may be from birth, genetical, trauma, chemical imbalance or social factors.
+The types of psychological disabilities we will discuss in the section are: anxiety disorders, mood disorders, schizophrenia, and some other disorders.

+### Anxiety Disorders
+People with anxiety disorders persistently fear or worry about certain situations or objects.
+- **Panic Disorder** is anxiety disorder that causes feelings of terror and impending doom.
+- **Phobias** are strong, excessive, paralyzing fears of particular objects or situations. (eg. claustrophobia)
+- **Post-Traumatic Stress Disorder, or PTSD**, is an anxiety disorder that may occur after a person has been exposed to a terrifying or traumatic event.
+- **Obsessive-Compulsive Disorder** is an anxiety disorder where a person has perpetually upsetting, distressing thoughts called obsessions.

+### Mood disorders
+Also known as affective disorders or depressive disorders, cause erratic changes in a person's mood.
+- **Depression** is characterized as a brain disorder.
+People who have depression may experience prolonged sadness, loss of interest in previously enjoyable activities, worthless feelings, or suicidal thoughts.
+- **Bipolar Disorder** is a mood disorder that consists of cycling periods of feeling mania, or highs and happy feelings; and depression, or low, sad feelings.
+- **Seasonal Affective Disorder**, or SAD, is a mood disorder that affects individuals during the fall and winter months.
+During these months, people with SAD experience depression possibly due to shortened daylight.
+Depression tends to lift during the spring and summer months.

+### Schizophrenia
+This is an extremely complex disorder.
+The causes of schizophrenia are unknown, but theories suggest that genetics and biology may be factors.
+Experiences with this disorder are generally categorized into two groups: "positive" and "negative."
+- **Positive** hallucinations and hearing things;
+- **Negative** lack of motivation, a dreary mood, and isolating oneself from society.

+### Attention Deficit Hyperactivity Disorder (ADHD)
+This is a behavioral disorder where a person has difficulty focusing, paying attention, and controlling his or her behavior.
+The person may also be hyperactive.
+Experiences with ADHD are divided into three subcategories: inattention, hyperactivity, and impulsivity.
+- **Inattention** — difficult focussing and processing new info;
+- **Hyperactivity** - restlessness and continuously talking
+- **Impulsivity** - difficult controlling emotions, interupt conversations, activities, or conversations.

+### Personality Disorders
+- **Antisocial Personality Disorder** is a personality disorder where a person exhibits a pattern of behavior that shows no regard for the rights of others and violates the rights of others.
+- **Borderline Personality Disorder** is a personality disorder where a person experiences long-term instability in mood, behaviors, relationships and self-image.

+### Eating Disorders
+- **Anorexia nervosa** is an eating disorder that causes a person to eat very little food and keep weight an at unhealthy low.
+- **Bulimia nervosa** is an eating disorder where a person eats a lot of food and then purges the food.
+- **Compulsive, or binge, eating** is an eating disorder characterized by eating a much larger amount of food in a shorter period of time than the amount that would normally be eaten.

+### Challenges & Solutions for people with Psychological/Psychiatric Disabilities

+#### `[ICT & GENERAL]` Challenges with managing emotions or stress
+- Apps to manage mood, stress, and anxiety
+- Guided meditation

+#### `[GENERAL]` Challenges displaying appropriate behavior
+- Behavior chart
+- Point sheets
+- Goal tracking
+- Positive reinforcement and rewards

+## Multiple/Compound Disabilities
+Combo of other disabilities.